-For each answer option on the assessment that you have created, you will want enter in values for the previously mentioned field based on your organization, as well as provide the question and answer options with weights since that is the process that enables the dashboard thresholds to function
+For each answer option on the assessment that you have created, you will want enter in values for the previously mentioned field based on your organization, as well as provide the question and answer options with weights since that is the process that enables the dashboard thresholds to function.

-For example one of the questions in the demo assessment is “What section of the company do you belong to?” for each answer option you would need to enter the expected number of respondents.
+For example, one of the questions in the demo assessment is “What section of the company do you belong to?” for each answer option you would need to enter in the expected number of respondents.
 Dependent on the expected number of respondents you would calculate what weight percentage that answer option should be set to.
 To calculate the answer option weight you would take the expected number of respondents and divide that by 100 and that would determine the answer option weight.
-Once you have determined the answer option weight you are able to calculate the dashboard minimum threshold by multiplying the answer option weight by the number of responses you want to collect before the information is displayed in the dashboard.
+Once you have determined the answer option weight you are able to calculate the dashboard minimum threshold by multiplying the answer option weight by whatever number or responses you want to collect before the information is displayed in the dashboard.
 Once you have all these numbers sorted out you would navigate to the answer option and input these values and Save.

 Now that you have all the fields filled with the necessary information to support the dashboard we can actually generate it.
 To do this you will navigate to the Dashboards object tab.

 On this page, you will click the New button.
 You will then be prompted to enter in the Dashboard Name, Assessment Template ID that you wish to relate the dashboard too, a dashboard Title and Description(if desired), and indicated whether you want this dashboard to utilize the Threshold Settings.
 Once you have entered in all the information you will click Save.

 At this point, you have generated a public URL for your dashboard that can be found on the dashboard page, but if you were to click on it it would be blank.
 In order for the dashboard to populate information, we must create a Dashboard Detail.